Free State of Prussia: Blood May 1929

-Using sometimes drastic measures, the Prussian government tried to oppose the increasing radicalization from both the left and the right.
+Using sometimes drastic measures, the Prussian government tried to oppose the increasing radicalization from both the Left and the Right.
 In December 1928, following political clashes between Communists, National Socialists and Social Democrats in Berlin, the city's police chief Karl Zörgiebel issued a ban on all open-air demonstrations and gatherings.
 The ban applied to 1 May 1929, International Workers' Day.
 The KPD ignored the ban and called for a mass demonstration.
-Fighting resembling a civil war broke out between police and Communist supporters.
+Fighting broke out between the police and KPD supporters.
 Zörgiebel had ordered a crackdown and, with the SPD's approval, was determined to set an example.
-The fighting – which came to be known as "Blood May" – cost 33 lives, and nearly 200 people were injured.
-More than 1,200 arrests were made.
-The assumption that the KPD had planned a violent overthrow of the government could not be proven.
-Only later did telegrams intercepted from Moscow seem to suggest this.
+The fighting – which came to be known as "Blood May" – cost 33 lives, nearly 200 people were hurt and more than 1,200 arrests were made.
 The Prussian government pressed for a ban of the KPD and all its subsidiary organizations.
-Carl Severing, who at the time was Reich Minister of the Interior, rejected the idea as unwise and impracticable.
-Prussia then banned the Alliance of Red Front Fighters (Roter Frontkämpferbund).
+Carl Severing, who at the time was German Minister of the Interior, rejected the idea as unwise and impracticable.
+Prussia then banned the Alliance of Red Front Fighters (Roter Frontkämpferbund), a paramilitary group affiliated with the KPD.
 With the exception of Brunswick, the other German states did the same.

 The events led to increased hostility in the KPD towards the Social Democrats.
 Ernst Thälmann, leader of the KPD, called the "social fascism" of the SPD a particularly dangerous form of fascism.
 He urged the KPD to direct its policies against the SPD as the "main enemy".